The Temptation Of Christ

 To be tempted by Satan

 Note: the Greek eispher: 'lead', means literally to bring in to.
 Comparative to the Greek anago, 'led' (Matt 4:1) meaning, to lead up.
 Mark (1:12) uses a stronger term, ekballo: drove; to cast forth, suggesting by force.

 I find it intriguing ―and immensely important to understand― that it is the Spirit leading him to a place where the tempter is waiting.

 The idea that God may actively lead us to a place for the purpose of temptation is a sobering thought.

 Now we know God tempts no man (James 1:13).
 However, scripture reveals that God plays an authoritative role in regulating temptation; allowing it, stipulating its limits; at times actually leading His children to the place of tempting.

 Such is Gods role over temptation, that Jesus even instructs us to beseech God in prayer.
 To pray that God 'lead us not into temptation, but deliver us from the evil one.’
 (Matthew 6:13)

 Pray that God not lead you into temptation.

-Such an important truth to comprehend, because sometimes we like to excuse our weakness under temptation by blaming Satan.
-And yet for each of us, the place of temptation where we find ourselves is ultimately a place God allows us to be and, perhaps, has deliberately driven us to so as to test us.
+Such an important truth to comprehend.
+Sometimes we like to excuse our weakness under temptation by blaming Satan.
+Yet the place of temptation where we find ourselves is ultimately a place that God not only allows us to be but, perhaps, deliberately drove us to so as to test us.